The Oscars 2022 are sure to be a big night for everyone—movie buffs, fashionistas, and the celebrity-obsessed.

-As much as we enjoy the glitz and glam of Hollywood, the truth is that the industry hasn't always supported diversity and equality.
-From Halle Berry's 2002 acceptance speech to Kathryn Bigelow's monumental 2010 win, these historic Oscars moments will make you feel empowered (much like these awesome speeches).
-See who paved the way for change and shattered glass ceilings.
+The glitz and glam of the Hollywood award show never fails to impress but the truth is, the industry hasn't always supported diversity and equality, so from Halle Berry's 2002 acceptance speech to Kathryn Bigelow's monumental 2010 win, these historic Oscars moments started to pave the way for change and hlp shatter those glass ceilings.

 Hattie McDaniel in 1940

-Although forced to sit separately from her white costars, Hattie took home the best actress award for Gone With The Wind—the first black actor to win an Oscar.
+Forced to sit separately from her white co-stars, Hattie took home the best actress award for Gone With The Wind—the first black actor to win an Oscar in 1940.

 Tatum O'Neal in 1974